Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 If you would like to enable access to the database remotely (see instructions in Appendix) you could use [Robo3T](https://robomongo.org/) to make sure everything is in place.
 But if you didn't get any errors, we're probably good to go.

 And now!
 Our server is ready to go.
-In the next article I'll show how to create a NodeJS REST API to access the model.
+In the next article I'll show how to create a Flask REST API to access the model.
 Well, at least I hope...not sure how to do it yet.

 ### Appendix